 I had been hit hard with Bronchitis, and had been bed ridden for over 2 weeks.
 To top it off the night before my wife brought home some Asian takeaway which gave me some mild food poisoning and kept me up late.
 I shouldn’t have ridden, but had enough.
 I had to ride, after all I’ve ridden with worse before so didn’t worry about it too much.
 There were a number of dirt climbs that I have wanted to visit around Cardinia.
 I’m usually up at the crack of dawn to ride but needed all the sleep I could muster to get rid of some of this virus as I could.
 I didn’t leave home till after 9am and it was a cracker of a day out there.

-The first climb I did was Bourkes Creek Road which is 2.3km’s @ 4%.
-I had this stupid notion of smashing Bourkes Creek Road and getting the KOM, which given I was sick was pretty dumb.
+The first climb I did was Bourkes Creek Road which is 2.3 km’s @ 4%.
+I had this stupid notion of smashing Bourkes Creek Road and getting the KOM.
+Given I was sick was pretty dumb.
 I paced myself well and found a good rhythm and really was hopeful I could keep the pace up.
 For a dirt climb, the surface is as near to perfect as you could hope to get.
 It has constant free flowing corners and a fairly consistent gradient.
-I was actually doing well until about 1.5km’s in & then the lights went out and even though the legs felt great, I just couldn’t get enough oxygen from my infected lungs.
-I had to pace myself up the rest of it.
-I surprisingly missed the KOM by only about 30 seconds which is promising, and hopefully will get a chance to return when I’m better.
+I was actually doing well until about 1.5 km’s in before the lights went out.
+Even though the legs felt great, I just couldn’t get enough oxygen from my infected lungs.
+I had to pace myself up the rest of it, and was surprised to miss the KOM by only about 30 second.

 The next climb was Gordon Road.
-I’d never seen this one before and it is 2.2km’s @ 7%.
+I’d never seen this one before and it is 2.2 km’s @ 7%.
 When I hit it, the first 250 metres were only about 2-3% average and I was getting huge alarm bells at what was ahead.
-Sure enough when I turned the first bend the road went skyward and I could see a long section averaging over 12%.
+Sure enough when I turned the first bend the road went skyward.
+Ahead was a long section averaging over 12%.
 I had a head wind hitting me as well and really didn’t care about time and just paced myself as best as I could.
 My lungs started to hurt & I really just wanted this climb to be over.

-Foolishly I kept ducking up dead end roads which all seemed to have ridiculous gradients pushing upwards of 16%, which took more and more of what limited energy I had.
-I went up the amazing road called Olson road which came out at a track to the Bunyip State National Park but needed a huge break at the top and started to feel my body weaken.
+They all seemed to have ridiculous gradients pushing upwards of 16%, which took more and more of what limited energy I had.
+I went up the amazing road called Olson road which came out at a track to the Bunyip State National Park.
+But needed a huge break at the top and started to feel my body weaken.
 The legs felt good but the batteries were running low.
 I hit Bessie Creek Road and the surface changed to loose gravel.
 It was an incredible road to ride, but on my thin Road bike tyres I got little traction, and really struggled.

 I started to crawl, and slowly made my way to Gembrook.
 I stopped at a Cafe for a Chicken Schnitzel which looked great but as soon as I took my first bite I almost chocked.
 It was cold and only half cooked.
-I already had a weakened stomach from the food poisoning the night before, and that half cooked chicken did not go down well.
-I had stomach spasms for the remainder of the ride & threw up.
+I already had a weakened stomach from the food poisoning the night before.
+That half cooked chicken did not go down well.

 The rest of the ride was a bit of a blur.
 I was planning on visiting the climb that my mate Stryder’s planning on Everesting on 8th June which is on Lakeside Drive in Emerald.
-It was about a 6km detour, and I was feeling that bad that I was 50/50 on whether to go & check it out.
+It was about a 6 km detour, and I was feeling that bad that I was 50/50 on whether to go & check it out.
 I can see why Stryder picked it.
 It certainly suits his riding style.